fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; We are in a good place in coffee history.…

 Now, you can press the plunger all the down.
 Please make sure to push it gently and slowly without applying extra force.

 Next and right away, decant your coffee into a favorite cup or a container.
-Please do not leave it sitting in a carafe to avoid over-extraction and, therefor, bitterness in your coffee.
+Please do not leave it sitting in a carafe to avoid over-extraction and, therefore, bitterness in your coffee.

-Tip: Avoid pushing the plunger to fast and too hard.
+Tip: Avoid pushing the plunger too fast and too hard.
 It will agitate your coffee grounds and might add bitter flavors to your coffee.
+For fancy flavors, you might want to try some fancy coffee beans such as Kona Coffee

 Enjoy your tasty cup of Joe, and I’m sure it came out excellent!

 Congrats!
-You have mastered a new coffee skill!
+You have mastered a new coffee skill – The French Press!